lighthouse-labs/photolabs-starter/README.md

 The PhotoLabs project for the Web Development React course programming.

 # Photolabs
+  - The goal of this project is to  Build a client-side application using the React view-layer library

 ## Setup

 Install dependencies with `npm install` in each respective `/frontend` and `/backend`.